-The Silver Dollar property consists of 4,590 hectares (45.9 square kilometres) of mineral tenure owned 100% by the Company and located approximately 45 kilometres southeast of Revelstoke, B.C.
+The Silver Dollar property consists of 3,160 hectares (31.16 square kilometres) of mineral tenure owned 100% by the Company and located approximately 45 kilometres southeast of Revelstoke, B.C.
 A number of mineral showings and past-producing lead-zinc-silver-gold prospects dating from over 100 years ago occur over a distance of approximately nine kilometres.
 There is an access road through most of the length of the property, and remnants of a historical aerial ore tram and mill site.
 The Silver Dollar, Iron Dollar, Gilman and other developed prospects are part of the historical Camborne mining camp.
 In 1933, the Gillman shipped between one and 14 tonnes of ore grading 62 grams per tonne gold, 62 grams per tonne silver.
 In 1947, the Silver Pass Development Syndicate processed six tonnes of ore and recovered 9,860 grams silver, 1,378 kilograms lead and 1,009 kilograms zinc.
 With multiple small claim owners, there was intermittent, fragmented surface work and underground development occurring into the 1950's.
 Ore shipments were transported to the smelter in Trail, B.C., or to the United States.
 In 1984, a drill hole on the Silver Dollar zone returned 2.10 metres grading 229.0 grams per tonne silver, one gram per tonne gold, 10.95 per cent zinc, 4.04 per cent lead and 0.29 per cent copper.
 In 1986, a drill hole intersected 0.70 metres grading 38.0 grams per tonne gold.

 During 2012, the Company completed an airborne geophysical survey and geological mapping and sampling.
-On May 16, 2013, the Company announced that strong precious metals occur including samples containing 50.30 g/t gold, 216 g/t silver and 4.49 g/t gold, 4496 g/t silver.
+Rock samples returned 50.30 g/t gold, 216 g/t silver and 4.49 g/t gold, 4496 g/t silver.
 Important base metal results include a1.8 metre chip sample returning 16.8% zinc, 3.9% lead, 1.67 g/t gold and 241.0 g/t silver.